oh-lang/oh/wishlist.md

 between constant identifiers and non-constant identifiers with casing.
 In fact, any capital letters in an identifier create a [namespace](#namespace) which can be used to disambiguate variables with the same name.
+TODO: do we want to go all the way and require types in the variable name, with namespaces to distinguish variable intent?  e.g., `USED_FOR_THIS_int`. we could even make it easier that after declaration, you can use `used_for_this_int`. but originally we didn't want namespaces to be part of the variable, e.g., for shadowing, you'd still call it as `int: 123` even if the function argument was `USED_FOR_THIS_int:`. is there another way we'd want to do this, e.g., `shadow int:`?  namespaces for typing seems more useful in general than shadowing.

 TODO: do we use SFO to allow defining types like `x: int`?